imarc/handbook/deployment.markdown

 ### Initialization (Patton 10.x)

 Patton 10+ uses ACLs instead of cludged together `sudo` allowances.
-You can initialize a new skeleton structure with the following.
-This will not only create the various environment folders, but also set their ACLs appropriately.
+You can initialize a new skeleton structure with the following inside of your project's
+folder:

 	./deploy -i .

+You can optionally create the entire project directory by specifying a completely new folder:

+	./deploy -i /var/www/example.com

+Initialization will perform the following actions on the noted supported systems unless configured otherwise:

+1. Create basic directory structure
+2. Set access control lists or permissions if `ACLS=0`
+3. Create databases - *PostgreSQL Only*
+4. Set proper privileges on databases - *PostgreSQL 9+ Only*

 ### Show Config